Mitigating Inflation Through Intelligent Customer-Centric Pricing

 Consumer sentiment is backed by financial facts.

-People’s financials are taking a hit.
+And people’s financials are taking a hit.

 As of mid-2021, US consumers had over $2 trillion in savings, a peak from the pandemic.
 In November 2023, that number was $321 billion.
 More importantly, the excess savings drawdowns have been relatively even across income groups.
-Additionally, this is happening during a period of very low unemployment, the latest reading being 3.9% in February, up a tick from 3.7% in January.
+This is happening during a period of very low unemployment, the latest reading being 3.9% in February, up a tick from 3.7% in January.
 So, people are working and falling behind.

 401k plans offer another data point.
 Despite higher savings in 2023 into retirement accounts, 401k hardship withdrawals are up.
 Around 3.6% of 401k participants pulled money from their accounts, compared to 2.8% in 2022 and above the pre-COVID-19 pandemic average of about 2%.